minio/docs/source/includes/minio-mc-installation.rst

       .. admonition:: Install from the MinIO Download Page
          :class: note

+         MinIO does not officially publish its binaries to common Linux repositories or package managers (Ubuntu, RHEL, Archlinux/AUR).
-         To ensure you install the correct binary, download ``mc`` from the `MinIO Download Page <https://dl.min.io/client/mc/release/>`__.
+         The only official source of MinIO binaries is the `MinIO Download Page <https://dl.min.io/client/mc/release/>`__.

-         Other repositories, including those used by common Linux package managers, may have other software with a similar name.
+         MinIO does not recommend installation through a package manager, as upstream repositories may install the incorrect package or a renamed package.

+         All documentation assumes the installation of the *official* ``mc`` client binary through the download page *only*, with no changes to binary naming.

    .. tab-item:: macOS